BinarySwami-10/JNU-ML-Final-Project/README.md

 - Highest model Accuracy is 85% and may go up, original model was trained for 2hrs or 10 epochs.
 - Use of AWS services [S3] in Program to fully automate ML Pipeline and Save/load Of checkpoints, security increased by clearing output whenever we enter sensitive password or access keys.

-All Model Links Can Be found Here : [PETRAINED MODELS](https://huggingface.co/transformers/pretrained_models.html)
+### Problem Statement : Covid-19 tweet sentiment Analysis

 # *Individual Model Summary*
 outputs and details each model tested has been put below in form of brief summary.
+All Model Links in the API available for use Can Be found Here : [PETRAINED MODELS](https://huggingface.co/transformers/pretrained_models.html)

 ## Model:  RoBERTa-base [A Robustly Optimized BERT Pretraining Approach]